Reduced operator inference for nonlinear partial differential equations: Abstract

 \section{Abstract}

-We present a new \textit{scientific machine learning} method that learns from data a computationally inexpensive surrogate model for predicting the evolution of a system governed by a time-dependent nonlinear partial differential equation (PDE), an enabling technology for many computational algorithms used in engineering settings.
-Our formulation generalizes to the PDE setting the \emph{Operator Inference} method previously developed in [B. Peherstorfer and K. Willcox, \textit{Data-driven operator inference for non-intrusive projection-based model reduction}, Computer Methods in Applied Mechanics and Engineering, 306 (2016)] for systems governed by ordinary differential equations.
+We present a new scientific machine learning method that learns from data a computationally inexpensive surrogate model for predicting the evolution of a system governed by a time-dependent nonlinear partial differential equation (PDE), an enabling technology for many computational algorithms used in engineering settings.
+Our formulation generalizes to the function space PDE setting the Operator Inference method previously developed in [B. Peherstorfer and K. Willcox, \textit{Data-driven operator inference for non-intrusive projection-based model reduction}, Computer Methods in Applied Mechanics and Engineering, 306 (2016)] for systems governed by ordinary differential equations.
 The method brings together two main elements.
 First, ideas from projection-based model reduction are used to explicitly parametrize the learned model by low-dimensional polynomial operators which reflect the known form of the governing PDE.
 Second, supervised machine learning tools are used to infer from data the reduced operators of this physics-informed parametrization.
 For systems whose governing PDEs contain more general (non-polynomial) nonlinearities, the learned model performance can be improved through the use of \emph{lifting} variable transformations, which expose polynomial structure in the PDE.
-The proposed method is demonstrated on a three-dimensional combustion simulation with over 18 million degrees of freedom, for which the learned reduced models achieve accurate predictions with a dimension reduction of six orders of magnitude and model runtime reduction of 5-6 orders of magnitude.
+The proposed method is demonstrated on two examples: a heat equation model problem that demonstrates the benefits of the function space formulation in terms of consistency with the underlying continuous truth, and a three-dimensional combustion simulation with over 18 million degrees of freedom, for which the learned reduced models achieve accurate predictions with a dimension reduction of five orders of magnitude and model runtime reduction of { up to nine} orders of magnitude.